siasur/gh-fancybash/README.md

 ## Features

 - **Custom `.bashrc` Support:** FancyBash reads a `.bashrc` file located in the user's home directory.
-This file allows you to define a `PATH` variable, enabling greater control over your environment.
+This file allows you to define a `PATH` variable, enabling you to specify where to search for executables.

 - **Enhanced Prompt:** FancyBash includes a fancier prompt.
 While currently static, future updates aim to make the prompt more informative and fully customizable.